nekomona/blockystudio-billboard/README.md

 # blockystudio-billboard

-Wireless SoPC billboard project built using BlockyStudio and PlatformIO
+Wireless SoPC billboard
+A verification and template project for BlockyStudio and platform-picorv32

 Using SparkRoad-V board with Anlogic EG4S20